pylls/padding-machines-for-tor/notes/circuit-padding-framework.md

 ## Current Machines
-In `circuitpadding_machines.c` we find two machines that adds padding with the goal of hiding IP and RP circuits, as used for onion services:
+In `circuitpadding_machines.{h.c}` we find two machines that adds padding with the goal of hiding IP and RP circuits, as used for onion services.
+In gist:

 - The IP hiding machine injects two cells on IP circuit creation on the client side, sending them to middle relay.
 After the the middle relay gets any